GOP's Jim Jordan fails again to win vote to become House speaker and colleagues seek other options

 What was clear was that Jordan's path to become House speaker was almost certainly lost.
 He was opposed by 22 Republicans, two more than he lost in first round voting the day before.

-“We picked up some today, a couple dropped off," said Jordan, a founding member of the hard-right Freedom Caucus, after the vote, vowing to stay in the race.
-"We’ll keep talking to members, keep working on it.”
+"We’ll keep talking to members, keep working on it,” Jordan, a founding member of the hard-right Freedom Caucus, said after the vote, vowing to stay in the race.

-The House came to another abrupt standstill, stuck now 15 days without a speaker, a position of power second in line to the presidency, since the sudden ouster of Kevin McCarthy.
-Republicans are upset and exhausted by the infighting, the vote for House speaker once a formality in Congress having devolved into another bitter showdown for the gavel.
+The House came to another abrupt standstill, stuck now 15 days without a speaker — a position of power second in line to the presidency — since the sudden ouster of Kevin McCarthy.
+Once a formality in Congress, the vote for House speaker has devolved into another bitter GOP showdown for the gavel.

+As Republicans upset and exhausted by the infighting retreated for private conversations, hundreds of protesters, if not more, amassed outside the Capitol over the Israel-Hamas war, a stark reminder of the dangers of having the House adrift as political challenges intensify at home and abroad.

-Ahead of the morning vote, Jordan, the combative Judiciary Committee chairman, made an unusual plea for party unity.
+Ahead of the morning vote, Jordan, the combative Judiciary Committee chairman, made an unusual plea for party unity — almost daring his colleagues to put forward the alternative proposal for a temporary speaker.

-“We’ve been at this two weeks,” Jordan said at the Capitol, almost daring his colleagues to put forward the alternative proposal.
+“We’ve been at this two weeks,” Jordan said at the Capitol.
 “American people deserve to have their government functioning."

-But as the rollcall got underway, the he lost more than he gained, picking up three backers, but facing more detractors.
+But as the rollcall got underway, he lost more than he gained, picking up three backers but adding more detractors.
+No further votes were scheduled.

 The holdouts added to a surprisingly large and politically diverse group of 20 Republicans who had rejected Jordan's nomination the day before, many resenting the hardball tactics seeking to enforce support, and viewing the Ohio congressman as too extreme for a central seat of U.S. power.